Deus Ex: Mankind Divided: Scenario

 According to DeMarle, the team met to discuss where to go from Human Revolution.
 Inspired by the Aug Incident at the end of Human Revolution, they wanted to explore its impact and aftermath.
 Although Human Revolution ended with a player choice, the team realized that the world's population would be too busy dealing with the tragedy to notice.
 This allowed the development of a sequel where each player's choice was valid.
 DeMarle was in charge of the narrative design, overseeing a large group of writers who were split into teams; some handled the main narrative with DeMarle, others the side quests, and others helping with elements such as dialogue trees with boss characters.
 One of the contributors to the scenario was James Swallow, who had previously written additional media and helped with the writing of Human Revolution and Deus Ex: The Fall.

 Describing Mankind Divided's narrative design, producer Olivier Proulx said that the team wanted to redesign the narrative structure with less opportunity for players to use a save to play through several set endings (as in Human Revolution).
 Key plot twists were present through to the end of the game, impacting dialogue and story options.
 Some plot elements were left unresolved by the end of Mankind Divided, attributed by DeMarle to production time limits and problems caused by the game's narrative detail.
+Cecere elaborated that the ending, which focused on Marchenko, was intended as the midpoint and the game would have seen Jensen travelling to the city of Rabi'ah and focused on the true mastermind controlling Marchenko.

 About where the narrative was supposed to go, Fortier said that the team wanted to evolve the first game's focus on transhumanism.
 This led to incorporating the theme of discrimination, apparently the logical outcome of the social divisions created by augmentations.
 Although the themes aligned with contemporary real-world events, Fortier said that this was primarily coincidental.
 These elements played into the series' cyberpunk setting and its focus on conspiracy theories.
 Prague was chosen because the team wanted to focus on Europe after much of Human Revolution was set in America.
 Prague was a good example of a city with a combination of old and new architecture.
 The team also chose it because of the myth of the golem (originating, according to Fleur Marty, in central Europe), reflected by the Golem City ghetto.